 Custodial revenue.
-The \$9.0 million, or 5%, increase in custodial revenue was primarily due to an increase in the average daily balance of HSA cash with yield of \$1.7 billion, or 24%.
-The increase was partially offset by a decrease in yield from 2.44% for the fiscal year ended January 31, 2020 to 2.06% for the fiscal year ended January 31, 2021, which was due in part to the interest rate cuts made by the Federal Reserve in response to the COVID-19 pandemic and due to the lower yield on HSA cash with yield added through the WageWorks Acquisition.
+The \$11.9 million, or 6%, increase in custodial revenue was primarily due to the \$1.9 billion, or 22%, increase in the average daily balance of HSA cash with yield.
+The increase was partially offset by a decrease in average annualized yield from 2.06% for the fiscal year ended January 31, 2021 to 1.75% for the fiscal year ended January 31, 2022, which was due in part to the interest rate cuts made by the Federal Reserve in response to the COVID-19 pandemic, and by transfers from HSA cash to HSA investments.

-We are continuing to transition HSA cash without yield to HSA cash with yield and expect to complete the transition in fiscal year 2022.
-This cash is being placed with our Depository Partners at prevailing interest rates, which we expect will generate additional custodial revenue.
+As of January 31, 2022, we had substantially completed the transition of HSA cash without yield to HSA cash with yield.
+This cash was placed with our Depository Partners and insurance company partners at prevailing interest rates, which we expect will generate additional custodial revenue.